 7.17 Incomplete Grades

-Academic work which is of passing quality but because of extenuating circumstances is not complete, may be graded “I”-Incomplete.
+Academic work which is of passing quality but, because of extenuating circumstances, is not complete, may be graded “I”-Incomplete.
 Students must initiate an incomplete grade request and must secure appropriate approval of the excuse from the instructor, department head and dean of the college in which the course is taken.
 If an excuse is not received prior to issuing a final grade, the instructor is to consider the delinquent work to be of failing quality and an “I” grade should not be given.
 A grade of “I” becomes a grade of “F” if not removed by the end of the first six weeks of the following semester, if the student is in residence; or within one year, if the student is not in residence.
 The grade of “I” shall not be calculated in the cumulative grade-point average for retention purposes.
 Graduating seniors are not permitted to receive “I” grades.
 The instructor must submit the proper “Incomplete Grade Report” form and file the form with the Office of the Registrar when the “I” grade is submitted for recording.
 Copies of the grade shall also be filed in the office of the faculty member’s department.

 7.18 Change of Grades